 This course will cover aviation applied physics, application of aircraft drawing, function of weight and balance control, operation and cleaning of aircraft, identification and application of aircraft materials.
 The use of maintenance forms and publications in the aviation industry.
 This course is approved under FAA Part 147.
-(F, W)
+Prerequisite: Instructor permission (F, W)